dev-diaries/web/_posts/2020-07-07-on-imlementing-pull-request-feedback-a-short-story.markdown

 {:.post-content}
 Well, no...not quite.
 There are a few take aways here:

-### Calmez Vous
+### Calmez-Vous

 {:.post-content}
 You should never be so antsy to get your pull request that you skip the all important task of testing any changes you make.
-Even if the change is tiny and seemingly inconsequential there is no excuse to not quickly testing that everything works as expected.
-This anxiousness of getting your code into latest is the sign of immature developer who would skip steps to make thing go faster.
+Even if the change is tiny and seemingly inconsequential there is no excuse to not quickly test that everything works as expected.
+This anxiousness of getting your code into master is the sign of an immature developer who would skip steps to make things go faster.

-### No One Knows Your Code Better Than You

-{:.post-content}
-While seemingly obvious it is still worth saying: you know your code better than any of your teammates.
-Any suggestions for small changes or tweaks should be carefully weighed by you and gauged within the larger scope of the work you're doing.
-A "small parameter change" can actually be more detrimental than upon first glance and you, as the pull request opener must be watchful for those seemingly innocuous changes that actually are potentially changing more than they appear.

 ### Provide As Much Information As Possible in Your PR's